Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Driven-Dissipative Dynamics

-We identify three qualitative regimes from the steady-state population behavior shown in Fig.~\ref{fig:SteadyState}(a).
-Under weak drive and assuming ground-state readout, the qubit remains in the ground state and the measurement is approximately QND; this defines the \textbf{sub-MIST} regime ($\tilde{P}^{\rm ss}_g > 95\%$, blue shade).
-As the drive increases beyond $\varepsilon_d/2\pi \sim 6\mathrm{MHz}$, population begins to redistribute between $\ket{g}$ and $\ket{h}$, marking the onset of \textbf{MIST} (white window).
-At stronger drive above $\varepsilon_d/2\pi \sim 8~\mathrm{MHz}$, the system enters the \textbf{super-MIST} regime ($\tilde{P}_{h}^{\rm ss} > 95\%$, red shade), characterized by a predominantly inverted qubit.
-The steady-state photon number in dressed-basis $\tilde{n}_{\mathrm{avg}}^{\rm ss}$ also exhibits qualitative distinctions across the three regimes: it increases approximately linearly with $\abs{\varepsilon_d}^2$ in the sub-MIST regime, rises sharply during the MIST window, and continues to grow linearly in the super-MIST regime with a larger slope.
+The distinct transition-rate profiles give rise directly to a three-stage structure in MIST, as identified in Fig.~\ref{fig:SteadyState}(a),(b).
+Under weak drives, $\gamma_h \gg \gamma_g$, so the qubit remains predominantly in the ground state and the measurement is approximately QND; this defines the \textbf{sub-MIST} regime (blue-shaded region).
+As the drive increases, $\gamma_g$ and $\gamma_h$ become comparable, leading to substantial population redistribution between $\ket{g}$ and $\ket{h}$ and defining a finite \textbf{MIST window}, which we identify operationally by $5\% < \tilde{P}^{\rm ss}_h < 95\%$ (white window).
+At stronger drives, the system moves beyond this window into the \textbf{super-MIST} regime (red-shaded region).
+The same three-stage structure extends over the parameter space spanned by the drive amplitude $\varepsilon_d$ and detuning $\delta_a$, as visualized by the steady-state inversion $W^{\rm ss} \equiv \tilde{P}_h^{\rm ss} - \tilde{P}_g^{\rm ss}$ in Fig.~\ref{fig:SteadyState}(c).

-The three steady-state regimes are further elucidated by the relaxation rates shown in Fig.~\ref{fig:SteadyState}(b).
-In the sub-MIST regime, photon loss dominates over drive-induced excitation, leading to a dominant $\gamma_h$ that favors relaxation into $\ket{g, \alpha_g}$, as typical in dispersive readout.
-In the MIST window, $\gamma_g$ and $\gamma_h$ become comparable, resulting in population distributed between $\ket{g}$ and $\ket{h}$.
-In the super-MIST regime, strong driving suppresses $\gamma_h$ and enhances $\gamma_g$, yielding an inverted qubit steady state.
-The total relaxation rate $\gamma$ exhibits a non-monotonic dependence on $\varepsilon_d$.
-It reaches a local minimum within the MIST window and decreases again in the deep super-MIST regime, reflecting the suppression of system relaxation under strong driving conditions.
-The three-regime structure further extends into the parameter space defined by the drive amplitude and detuning, as evidenced by the steady-state qubit inversion in Fig.~\ref{fig:SteadyState}(c).

-These observations show that the steady-state population is governed by the balance between upward and downward two-photon transitions, highlighting the nonequilibrium nature of the driven–dissipative dynamics underlying MIST.
-They also suggest that the drive amplitude $\varepsilon_d$, rather than the resonator photon number used in previous studies, is the more natural control parameter governing the onset and structure of MIST.
-Our driven–dissipative interpretation is further supported by excellent agreement between analytic predictions and numerical simulations using QuTiP~\cite{Lambert2024}, as shown in Fig.~\ref{fig:SteadyState}.
+In the present quantum treatment, the resonator response is determined by distinct qubit-conditioned coherent states and is therefore intrinsically branch dependent.
+The steady-state photon number in the dressed basis,